blocknetdx/documentation/docs/blockdx/trading.md

 	or *Cancelled*:
 	![Inactive Cancelled](/img/blockdx/orders-inactive-cancelled.png)
-	When this occurs, BlockDX will attempt to refund both parties in the transaction for up to 2 hours.
-In most cases it will succeed. __*It's important to keep your Blocknet core wallet open for 2 hours while the refund is attempted because the code which manages the refund currently resides within the Blocknet wallet.*__ In the case of a Failed Order, if the Blocknet wallet is
+	When this occurs, BlockDX will attempt to refund both parties in the transaction for up to 2.5 hours.
+In most cases it will succeed. __*It's important to keep your Blocknet core wallet, and any wallets involved
+	in the transaction, open and unlocked for 2.5 hours while the refund is attempted.
+	(Blocknet wallet must remain open and unlocked for 2.5 hours no matter which coins were involved in the transaction because the code which manages the refund currently resides within the Blocknet wallet.*)__ In the case of a Failed Order, if the Blocknet wallet is
 	closed before all refunds are completed, or in the rare case that other factors prevent refunds from completing,
 	the order will continue to display a *Failed* status as shown above, but it will be moved from the *INACTIVE ORDERS* catagory to the *ACTIVE ORDERS* category.
-If this occurs, or if your funds were not returned after 2 hours from a *Cancelled* order, you'll need to manually redeem your funds by issuing a `sendrawtransaction <hexstring>` command as follows:
+If this occurs, or if your funds were not returned after 2.5 hours from a *Cancelled* order, you'll need to manually redeem your funds by issuing a `sendrawtransaction <hexstring>` command as follows: